thelonehegelian/kickstarter_ethereum/README.md

   - we get a transaction receipt (which also has a transaction hash) back from the network

 - What does a transaction receipt look like?
+  -- Is there a transaction receipt at deployment?

 ```javascript
 {